-Top half + bottom half = 100%.
+} Top half + bottom half = 100%.

 - C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - \checkmark Report information only for those students from whom you collected high school GPA.
+Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA. - ✓ If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
+If you are unable to report these data, please report the ranges for all students.